Science

 Students study either the triple route AQA GCSE biology, chemistry and physics or the combined science route, AQA trilogy.
 At KS4 combined science, students are placed into groups based on higher and foundation tiers.

-The Science department’s guiding principle is to ensure that all students are fully prepared for external examinations at the end of Year 11 by ensuring that each pupil has the knowledge and skills to succeed.
+The science department’s guiding principle is to ensure that all students are fully prepared for external examinations at the end of Year 11 by ensuring that each pupil has the knowledge and skills to succeed.
 This is achieved through regular exam practice for assessment, practical experience to apply scientific knowledge through up to 30 required experiments and skills based learning building literacy and numeracy skills in Science.

 Exam board and course